Jozzeh/live-website/README.md

 Using practically only white, grey and black ...
 The website was build quite fast.

 If you would have a look at the css, then you'll notice I have a global css file and some page/component specific css files.
-The naming of classes in the page/component specific css files are : <component><TypeComponent><Action>.
+The naming of classes in the page/component specific css files are : <component><TypeComponent><SubComponent>.
-In a way, the methodology does is similar to BEM, but does not follow the BEM specifications to the letter.
+In a way, the methodology is similar to BEM, but does not follow the BEM specifications to the letter.
 On the 'Who' page, I've included a print css file.

 See the website live at https://www.josdeberdt.be